rydmike/rydmike.github.io/blog_flutter_linting.md

 prefer_double_quotes: false
 ```

-In addition to things that conflict with their own opposite counter-part, what else do I turn off?
+In addition to things that conflict with their own counter-part, what else do I turn off?
 As little as possible, I prefer things pretty strict, but that is just my personal preference.

 I documented the choices I made, and the reasoning behind the choices at the point in time when I
 made them.
 I vary it slightly depending on if I am using linting for a package or an app,
-keeping it even stricter for a public package, these options are also documented.
+keeping it even stricter for public packages.
+These options and selections are also documented.

 [**Here is a Gist**](https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c) with the full
 details of the settings I use in `analysis_options.yaml` for my personal projects.

 I might change a few settings as things evolve.
-One rule I found myself disliking recently and disabling, is
+One rule I found myself disliking recently and
-the `sort_constructors_first`.
+disabling, is the `sort_constructors_first`.
 Sounds like it is a fine rule, right?
-For the default constructor I
-agree, I want it first too.
+For the default constructor I agree, I want it first too.
 However, **after that** I want to see all the properties of the
 default constructor, with their documentation comments.
 I find this useful for more complex
 packages that may have constructors with a lot of named parameters.